-- MSc research program should generate 2 experimental chapters in the MSc thesis that are both unique and independent (plus Lit Review and Gen. Discussion). - PhD research program should generate 3 or more chapters that are unique and independent which collectively contribute to a novel body of work (plus Lit Review and Gen. Discussion).
+- MSc research program should generate two experimental chapters in the MSc thesis that are both unique and independent (in addition to the literature review and general discussion). - PhD research program should generate three or more chapters that are unique and independent which collectively contribute to a novel body of work (in addition to the literature review and general discussion).